Khel Now logo

 4. Bastian Schweinsteiger

-Schweinsteiger's world rating may be lower than he deserves due to his poor experience at Manchester United due to the traumas he received during games and training.
+Schweinsteiger’s world rating may be lower than he deserves due to his poor experience at Manchester United due to the traumas he received during games and training.
 Health issues also prevented him from performing brilliantly in the 2012 UEFA Championship.
-He received little criticism from soccer fans, the media, and other players, but in the end, he remains a distinguished Bayern Munich player.
+He received little criticism from soccer fans, the media, and other players, but in the end, he remained a distinguished Bayern Munich player.

 Schweinsteiger is not regarded as one of the greatest players in the world, but Germany treated him better.
 He was honoured by Joachim Low, who stated that Bastian was one of the key German midfielders.
 His fans primarily value him for his unique ability to predict the opponent’s tactic and maintain control of the entire game.
 He demonstrated a combination of tactics and proficiency.
 Bastian was named German Footballer of the Year and received numerous UEFA and FIFA awards.